 These are just the tip of the iceberg of regulations associated with monetization.
 Content creators must agree to these rules and abide by them.
 The platform works on three strikes, and you’re out policy.
 This means that if a creator violates a rule, they have two more chances before they receive the boot.

 Another “deal-breaker” for revenue generation is the use of popular music.
 If a video includes any music, the video is immediately disqualified from generating revenue.
-Therefore, most content creators who strive to make money on their online video will avoid the use of music to prevent this misstep.
+Therefore, most content creators who strive to make money on their online video will avoid using music to prevent this misstep.

 While they won’t ban the video from their platform, they’ll send a direct message.
 YouTube will make it clear that they’re not a fan of the content, even if the video generated a billion total views, and they’ll do so by reducing the income generated.